leotaku/village/library/README.md

 # village

-If you are a beginner zsh user you might want to first take a look at the `village` subdirectory of this repo.
+If you are a beginner zsh user you might want to first take a look at the `village` parent directory of this repo.

 It contains predefined elf configurations that you may use directly or as a base for your own creations.